Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Introduction

 Various quantum algorithms, including the variational quantum algorithms \cite{Lubasch2020, Barison2022, Jaksch2023, Sarma2024, Yoshioka2024}, quantum phase estimation (QPE) \cite{Dobifmmode2007, Ding2024, Gunther2025}, Harrow-Hassidim-Lloyd (HHL) \cite{Harrow2009}, and quantum error correction frameworks \cite{Lidar2013, Devitt2013}, among others, employ the Hadamard test method for circuit construction to estimate state overlaps, evaluate expectation values, and perform syndrome measurements.
 Among its various advantages, the Hadamard test construction enables the extraction of computational outcomes solely by measuring the ancilla qubit, thereby minimizing the required readout resources.
 However, such quantum circuits typically suffer from large circuit depth and substantial gate overhead, posing significant challenges for their implementation on near-term quantum devices \cite{Umer2024}.
 Therefore, resource-efficient, low-depth implementations of Hadamard test circuits are crucial for the successful demonstration of these algorithms on (post-) NISQ-era hardware platforms.

-Recently, efforts have been directed towards developing low-depth implementations of quantum circuits \cite{Chee2023}, including those based on the Hadamard test method \cite{Wu2021, Tazi2024}, in order to enhance their compatibility with (post) NISQ devices.
-These efforts generally involve increasing the number of qubits, most notably through the addition of ancillae, to enable parallelization and reduce the circuit depth at the expense of the circuit width.
-Such methods are typically designed to achieve a favorable scaling of the overall depth–width product compared to conventional Hadamard test implementations \cite{Tazi2024}.
+Recently, efforts have been directed towards developing low-depth implementations of quantum circuits \cite{Chee2023}, including ancilla-free methods \cite{Clinton2024, Yang2024, Wang2025, Kastner2024} and resource-optimized variants of Hadamard-test-based schemes \cite{Wu2021, Tazi2024, Faehrmann2025}, in order to enhance their compatibility with (post-) NISQ devices.
+Ancilla-free approaches \cite{Clinton2024, Yang2024, Wang2025, Kastner2024} eliminate controlled unitaries and ancilla qubits altogether, thereby shifting the computational overhead to classical post-processing.
+By contrast, variants of Hadamard-test-based methods \cite{Wu2021, Tazi2024} intentionally increase the number of ancilla qubits to enable parallelization and reduce circuit depth, while keeping the measurement overhead minimal despite the increased circuit width.
+These variations of Hadamard-test methods are typically designed to achieve a more favourable scaling of the overall depth–width product compared to conventional Hadamard-test implementations \cite{Tazi2024}.
 However, it remains highly desirable to reduce the circuit depth without incurring an increase in circuit width, thereby enabling more resource-efficient implementations of Hadamard test circuits that are better aligned with the constraints of near-term quantum hardware.
 Here, we directly address this challenge by proposing an efficient realization of a broad class of Hadamard test quantum circuits, significantly reducing gate resource requirements.